 Every day you feel every emotion you have – fear, jealousy, rage, love, empathy, sorrow, guilt, or depression – intensely.
 Sometimes opposing feelings overpower you within seconds of each other.
 Aren’t they sweet when they’re sleeping?
 Motherhood is exhausting.

 I never intended to be a mother like my own.
 She was a housewife whose life revolved around her children and grandchildren.
-We were her social life, her reason for staying married to my white privileged male father and her diversion in the marriage.
-Yes, mom was the hub and we were the spokes.
+We were her social life, her reason for staying married to my white, privileged father and her diversion in the marriage.
+Yes, Mom was the hub, and we were the spokes.
 She was our connecting point.

 With some predictability, each of my adult children in this stage has had to navigate their feelings and express or deny their frustration at the impact my choices had on their lives.
 I have watched them struggle with a separate identity from me, just as I did with my own mother.

 After all, I am the one who is still here.
 I am the one they hold responsible for the shifting emotional sands in their psyches.
 I am also the one my children trust will still love and welcome them back no matter how long they’ve been gone or how much has been lost.